kubewarden/docs/docs/architecture.md

 to evaluate incoming requests
 using the Kubewarden policies specified by the user.

-Finally, the `policy-server` will start a HTTPS server listening to incoming validation requests.
+Finally, the `policy-server` starts a HTTPS server listening to incoming validation requests.
 The web server is secured using the TLS key and certificate created before by `kubewarden-controller`.